 He is currently enrolled with HySA Infrastructure at the NWU in a post-doctoral research program in the area of hydrogen-related technologies under the mentorship of Dr. Dmitri Bessarabov.

-Stephanus is also a visiting Rutherford Fellow, under the supervision of Dr. Charles Dunnill as part of the Strategic partnership grant from BIES and the HYENA Network.
-He is tasked with developing a flame-less hydrogen burner for domestic applications.
-The primary idea behind this device is to minimize the use of indoor solid fuel combustion as a means to prepare food.
+Stephanus was a visiting Rutherford Fellow from 01/2019 to 04/2019, under the supervision of Dr. Charles Dunnill as part of the Strategic partnership grant from BEIS and the HYENA Network.
+He was tasked with developing a flame-less hydrogen burner for domestic applications.
+The idea behind the device is to minimize the use of indoor solid fuel combustion as a means to prepare food.
 By doing so, the ambient household air-quality will improve significantly, which will likely alleviate health issues relating to poor-air quality exposure/inhalation.

 A surface micrograph of the in-house developed and produced catalytic system.